 - The Behavior Opportunities Uniting Nutrition, Counseling & Exercise (BOUNCE) Program at UH under the supervision of Norma Olvera, Professor, Department of Psychological, Health and Learning Sciences.

 - Social Determinants/Health Disparities Lab at UH under the supervision of Lorraine Reitzel, Associate Professor, Department of Psychological, Health, and Learning Sciences.

-Use UH's 2019–2020 academic year tuition calculator for an estimation of the program costs.
-Note that additional fees in the amount of about $300 will be added in the summer semester for the certificate.
 We strongly recommend that U.S. citizens fill out the FAFSA (Free Application for Federal Student Aid).
 Texas residents with demonstrated financial needs through completion of the FAFSA application may be eligible for the University of Houston Graduate School Fund, to help defray the cost of tuition and fees.

 - Completion of undergraduate degree with a major in biology, biochemistry, or equivalent.

 - Minimum cumulative GPA of 3.0 (out of 4.0) in the last 60 hours of course work.

 - Target competitive GRE (combined quantitative and verbal) or MCAT scores of 305 and 500, respectively.